Finding Your Purpose is an Evolution

 I wrote a book to help business owners break free of saying the same thing over and over, sounding like everyone else, and never getting results.

 It became a best seller on Amazon.
 And stayed there for 22 weeks.
 I'm honored that I still get emails from people all over the world letting me know how the book has helped them rethink how they position themselves and stand out from their competition.

-And I finally learned that focusing on growing my own audience was the basis for sustainable success for a business, as well an an artist.
+And I finally learned that focusing on growing your own audience is the basis for sustainable success.
+This is true for a business, as well an an artist.